-Some of the rocks in Table above were pictured earlier in this concept.
+Some of the rocks in Table above were pictured earlier in previous concepts about rocks.
 Look back at them and, using what you know about the size of crystals in extrusive and intrusive rocks and the composition of felsic and mafic rocks, identify the rocks in the photos in Figure below:

 These are photos of A) rhyolite, B) gabbro, C) peridotite, and D) komatiite.